 - Negligence is established as a matter of law if the only inference is that either the driver did not look or did so in such a careless fashion as not to see what was in plain view.
 Williams v.
 Davis, 243 S.C.
 524, 134 S.E.2d 760 (1964).

-No one may truly know what happened during the incident with the young girl and the driver may have used ever caution and observation available to him.
+No one may truly know what happened during the incident.
 However, this is a time to remind all of us who get behind the wheel to just remain alert and vigilant to our surroundings.